 Part-time registration status falls into two specific categories:

 Changes to part-time registration status must coincide with the start of term.

 If you would like to apply for part-time status you can do so through the secure Graduate Student Web Services Portal.

 Programs may allow students to transfer their registration from the Master's to the Doctoral degree within the same program, without completion of the Master's degree.
 The Vice-Provost (Graduate and Postdoctoral Studies) will consider such requests on the recommendation of the student's program.

 Transfers from the Master's to the Doctoral program must take place before the sixth term of Master's registration, unless the program's OCGS-approved provisions state otherwise.

 If you have completed all degree requirements (including thesis submission), but have not defended your thesis prior to the end of the current term, you are eligible to continue your registration into the subsequent term in Thesis Defense Only (TDO) status.
 This additional term makes the completion of your thesis possible while not requiring you to pay tuition fees.
-(Please note: you will still be responsible to pay part-time ancillary fees and UHIP fees where applicable.)
+(Please note: you will registered as a part-time student and will be responsible to pay part-time ancillary fees and UHIP fees where applicable.)
 This status may apply for a maximum of one term.